bdcampbell.net

-The projects (in chronological order):
+Other project lessons (in chronological order):

 After school musings of a dead dog vector-based line drawing project

 One of life's lessons taught to me often by respected elders is encapsulated by the phrase finish what you start.
-Sure, I'd been studying French since the sixth grade (when a crush on a mocha colored teacher from Haiti with glorious accent got my attention) and was doing very well in absorbing pages and pages of foreign words to be communicated in meaningful combinations.
+Sure, I'd been studying French since the sixth grade (when a crush on a mocha-colored teacher from Haiti with glorious accent got my attention) and was doing very well in absorbing pages and pages of foreign words to be communicated in meaningful combinations.
 But, my high school had started a computer science course upon receiving two shiny new Apple 2e computers.
-How dare they schedule the course during the same academic period as my French series.
+How dare they schedule the first course in the computer science sequence during the same academic period as my French series.
 Another crush on a high school teacher and trips frolicking with cousins in Quebec kept me true to my elders' advice.
 Luckily, I performed well in my trigonometry course as the teacher doubled as the school computer science teacher (she actually had a computer science degree from USC - southern cal, that is).
 So, she gave me the keys to the classroom, suggesting I stay after school and get to learn programming BASIC on my own.
 I was quickly drawn to vector-based line drawing (a precursor to today's popular pixel jockeying fad - line riding, perhaps).
 I developed a friendship with an aspiring artist (hey Tim, do you remember how we got hooked up on this?) and we hacked away at my first application.
 He drew out sequential scenes in a dead dog adventure on graph paper and I segmented the drawings into line segments of color I coded into the lines of BASIC I was getting accoustomed to.
 Basically, as a user, you experienced driving a car long enough to run over a dog in the street.
 Then, you had to choose what to do next?
 Would you drive on?
 Would you stop and put the dog on the side of the road?
 Would you try and find the owner?
 Depending on which steps you took, you got the next scene from a random list of scenes that was appropriate to your choice.
 Always the potential for a happy ending.
 Always a potential for conflict with society or a mad dog owner.

 The main surprise was how much coding I could learn behind the scenes of what a user would actually see on the screen.
 I could play with all kinds of mathematical equations to incorporate interesting effects to how the visuals played out.
 I added animation to car wheels and car movement (I believe Tim helped refine that greatly).
 And still, the user experience was all about the eye candy.
 Nothing was as attention getting as the humor portrayed in every scene by simple, added artistic lines and animation.
 The lesson was how important the graphic artist is to the whole computer experience.
 Even if it is as simple as the design of a pretty icon placed on an attractive toolbar, the user experience is only as good as what the visual cortex receives (later on in life, I would read about the importance of sound in this consideration).
 Enter the screen saver.
 That simple piece of software that waged fierce competitions for use (or as a metric, screens deployed upon).
 I heard Tim postponed college to make a grand a night as a singer for a popular punk band.
 My French degraded as soon as I stopped taking courses two years later, but it sure did help me learn Spanish in a quarter of the time.